akamiru/sort/README.md

 | sum           |   67.023.574 |       3.335 | **2.093** |      3.429 |      2.185 |

 The OMP Version is libdivsufsort compiled with OpenMP.
-While both trsort and daware are both single threaded the times are quiet influenced for small files and therefore included in the benchmark.
+While both trsort and daware are single threaded the times are quite influenced for small files and therefore included in the benchmark.

 abac2 is a longer version of abac and NOT an official gauntlet corpus file.
 Therefore